BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Experimental Evaluation

-Remaining parameter choices ($m_C, f_C, f_O, M$) are driven purely by utility considerations.
+The choices for remaining parameters: $m_C, f_C, f_O, M$ are driven purely by utility considerations.\\

-\point{The number of records to collect from each client, $m_C =1$} Across a range of experimental values, collecting 1 record per user always yielded greatest utility, motivating this parameter choice.
-Apple makes an analogous choice in their implementation -- they (temporarily) store all relevant items on a client's device, and then choose 1 item of each type to transmit at random each day~\cite{appletang}.
+\point{The number of records to collect from each client, $m_C =1$} Across a range of experimental values, collecting 1 record per user always yielded greatest utility, justifying this parameter choice.
+Two factors account for this: 1) the privacy budget must be split across a client's reports, and 2) the accuracy of our algorithm relies on uncorrelated reports, an assumption which likely does not hold in practice within a given user's set of records.\\

-\point{How to split the privacy budget between query and url reporting for clients, $f_C = 0.85$} Figure~\ref{fig:blended-vs-not} shows the effects of the budget split on both the L1 and NDCG metrics.
+\point{How to split the privacy budget between query and URL reporting for clients, $f_C = 0.85$} Figure~\ref{fig:blended-vs-not} shows the effects of the budget split on both the L1 and NDCG metrics.
 Unsurprisingly, Figure~\ref{fig:blended-vs-not}a shows that the larger the fraction of client algorithm's budget dedicated to query estimation as opposed to URL estimation, the better the L1 score for the client and \tool results.
-The NDCG metric in Figure~\ref{fig:blended-vs-not}b shows a trade-off that emerges as we assign more budget to the queries, de-emphasizing the URLs; before and after~\empirical{0.85}, we start seeing a drop in NDCG values for the client algorithm.
-The orange opt-in line in Figure~\ref{fig:blended-vs-not}b is constant, as the opt-in group is not affected by the budget split.
-Somewhat surprisingly with this parameter setting, the NDCG for \tool result is also consistently high (nearly equal to and hidden by the opt-in line) and is unaffected by the budget split, unlike the L1 metric.
+The NDCG metric in Figure~\ref{fig:blended-vs-not}b shows a trade-off that emerges as we assign more budget to the queries, de-emphasizing the URLs.
+The client algorithm NDCG value peaks at a budget split of~\empirical{0.85}; choosing a split above this point induces a significant drop in the blended NDCG values.
+Note that the grey opt-in line in Figure~\ref{fig:blended-vs-not}b is constant, as the opt-in group is not affected by the budget split.\\